tramyruan3004/csc3104_elderly_platform/Instructions.md

 ## 3. Database Migrations (Alembic)

 Each service with database state ships with migrations under its `alembic/` directory.
 Use **Python 3.11** (the same version our containers run) when executing Alembic.
-The authentication service now bundles Alembic in its requirements, so you can either run migrations inside the container or from the host using Python 3.11.
+The authentication database is exposed on `localhost:55321`; make sure any local `.env` matches that port so host-based tooling points at the running Postgres.
+The authentication service bundles Alembic in its requirements, so you can run migrations either inside the container or from the host with Python 3.11.

 ### 3.1 Apply Latest Migrations